Garbh Sanskar | Antenatal | Pregnancy Yoga

 Effect of Breathing Exercises like Pranayam:-

 - Pranayam is particularly useful for development & Purification of Senses by utilizing different body parts.
 The yoga practices can help her to prepare the mind and body for labor and birth, to focus and keep herself healthy.
 The Yoga Postures are gentle ways of keeping body active and minimize the common pregnancy issues like morning sickness and constipation.
 It relieves tension around the cervix and birth canal and by opening the pelvis.
-Thus ensures easier labor and smoother delivery.
+Thus ensures easier labor and smoother delivery.- Approach of yoga is to balance and strengthen the body, mind and spirit which is extremely beneficial for pregnant women.
+Yoga helps body to stretch, breathe and relax.
+This further help her body to adjust according to the physical demands of pregnancy, labour, birth and motherhood.
+It calms mind and body, give relief from the physical and emotional stress one need throughout pregnancy.

 The yogasanas helps in relieving body stiffness and the breathing exercises make Pregnant woman calm.
 She began to enjoy her pregnancy.